Schedule A Consultation

 How Much Strength Training Do I Need To Do To Maintain Strength Levels?

-atlanta crossfit dr. marcus performance running strength training Sep 08, 2022
+atlanta brookhaven crossfit performance running strength training weightlifting Sep 08, 2022

 So, you’ve been working hard, training hard, and enjoying life.
 Your body is a little achy, and dang you’ve been looking forward to a vacation for the last few months.
 Summer is here!
 You’ve got your chance to take a break from work and really, truly, relax.
 Or, maybe you’ve got a move coming and you know you won't be able to train as much.